geoffstevens8/remote-work-pack/README.md

 * [State of Remote Work 2020](https://lp.buffer.com/state-of-remote-work-2020) - *Buffer*
 * [Remote Work 2020](https://remotework2020.remote.tools/) - *Flexiple*

-## About Us
+## About Me

-At [Software](https://www.software.com/), we're building  productivity tools that help you protect your code time, avoid context switching, improve your work-life balance, and more.
-We're the creators behind Code Time and Music Time.
+I work at [Software](https://www.software.com/), where we're building  productivity tools that help you protect your code time, avoid context switching, improve your work-life balance, and more.
+We're the creators behind Code Time.

 <br>